Maggie Smith

 Dame Margaret Natalie Smith (28 December 1934 – 27 September 2024) was a British actress.
-Known for her wit in both comedic and dramatic roles, she had an extensive career on stage and screen for over seven decades and was one of Britain's most recognisable and prolific actresses.
+Known for her wit in both comedic and dramatic roles, she had an extensive career on stage and screen spanning eight decades and was one of Britain's most recognisable and prolific actresses.
 She received numerous accolades, including two Academy Awards, five BAFTA Awards, four Emmy Awards, three Golden Globe Awards and a Tony Award, as well as nominations for six Olivier Awards.
-Smith is one of the few performers to earn the Triple Crown of Acting.
+Smith was one of the few performers to earn the Triple Crown of Acting.

 Smith began her stage career as a student, performing at the Oxford Playhouse in 1952, and made her professional debut on Broadway in New Faces of '56.
-Over the following decades Smith established herself alongside Judi Dench as one of the most significant British theatre performers, working for the National Theatre and the Royal Shakespeare Company.
+Over the following decades Smith established herself as one of the most significant British theatre performers, working for the National Theatre and the Royal Shakespeare Company.
 On Broadway, she received the Tony Award for Best Actress in a Play for Lettice and Lovage (1990).
 She was Tony-nominated for Noël Coward's Private Lives (1975) and Tom Stoppard's Night and Day (1979).

 Smith won two Academy Awards: one Best Actress award for The Prime of Miss Jean Brodie (1969) and one Best Supporting Actress award for California Suite (1978).
 She was Oscar-nominated for Othello (1965), Travels with My Aunt (1972), A Room with a View (1985) and Gosford Park (2001).
 She portrayed Professor Minerva McGonagall in the Harry Potter film series (2001–2011).
 She also acted in Death on the Nile (1978), Hook (1991), Sister Act (1992), The Secret Garden (1993), The Best Exotic Marigold Hotel (2012), Quartet (2012) and The Lady in the Van (2015).

 Smith received newfound attention and international fame for her role as Violet Crawley in the British period drama Downton Abbey (2010–2015).
 The role earned her three Primetime Emmy Awards; she had previously won one for the HBO film My House in Umbria (2003).
 Over the course of her career she was the recipient of numerous honorary awards, including the British Film Institute Fellowship in 1993, the BAFTA Fellowship in 1996 and the Society of London Theatre Special Award in 2010.
 Smith was made a dame by Queen Elizabeth II in 1990.

 Early life and education

-Margaret Natalie Smith was born on 28 December 1934 in Ilford, Essex.
+Margaret Natalie Smith was born on 28 December 1934 in Ilford, Essex (now in Greater London).
 Her mother, Margaret Hutton (née Little), was a Scottish secretary from Glasgow, and her father, Nathaniel Smith, was a public-health pathologist from Newcastle upon Tyne, who worked at the University of Oxford.
 The family moved to Oxford when Smith was four years old.
-She had older twin brothers, Alistair and Ian.
-The latter went to architecture school.
+She had older twin brothers.
 Smith was educated at Oxford High School until the age of 16, when she left to study acting at the Oxford Playhouse.